vishwangar/vishwangar/README.md

 <h2 align="left">Hi 👋!
-My name is Vishwangar R, and I'm a Passionate Learner from Madurai.</h2>
+My name is Vishwangar R, and I'm an Enthusiastic Engineering Student from M.Kumarasamy College of Engineering.</h2>

 ---